 Chesley H. Harris Revisited

 Last month Mazie Davis and I were traveling north on Route 21 through Hayneville, Alabama.
-Just north of town, Mazie pointed to a driveway on the right with a broken-down brick entry-way.
+Just north of town, Mazie pointed to a driveway on the right with a broken-down brick entryway.
 A columned white house could just barely be seen at the end of the long driveway.
 We were looking at the old Chesley Harris homestead.
-We ventured down the driveway with hopes that whoever lived there would allow us to look over the old place.
+We ventured down the road with hopes that whoever lived there would allow us to look over the old place.

 Looking down the driveway at the old Chesley Harris Homestead.

 Chesley H. Harris was born near Holly Springs, Mississippi on January 28, 1892.
 He moved to Hayneville with his wife, LeElla sometime after 1917.
 Her brother was the trainer Prather Robinson.
 LeElla was born in Big Cabin, Oklahoma April 1, 1902.

 An excerpt from Ed Mack Farrior’s book Reflections On Bird Dogs and The Men Who Handled Them reads:

 Louis Haggin, owner of Becky Broomhill, had a lodge and kennels near Hayneville, Alabama.
 Sometime after Ches got out of the army, there was an article in the Field stating that Ches would not train exclusively for him (Haggin) the ensuing year, but would train publicly and handle four or five of his best dogs.
 The article indicated that Haggin had given Ches the privilege of using the hunting grounds and kennels where the Continental ran in 1917.
 This was the beginning of a permanent home for the Harris family.